Musician Bedtime Stories

 On the first day of spring, he returned to the oak alone, sat beneath its fresh green leaves, and played a simple tune he had written the night before.

-Nothing grand happened, no great dance, just a gentle hum that made people pause, smile, and remember they were loved.
+Nothing grand happened.
+No great dance.
+Just a gentle hum that made people pause, smile, and remember they were loved.

 Marcus felt the silver butterfly flutter inside his chest, then settle, content.